-Which cookies does this website use?
+Which cookies does this Website use?

 How do I manage cookies?

-The user recognises that they have the ability to accept or reject the processing of their data or information in the ways and for the purposes mentioned above, by applying the desired settings in their Internet browser.
+The User recognises they have the ability to accept or reject the processing of their data or information in the ways and for the purposes mentioned above, by applying the desired settings in their Internet browser.
 Browser settings may vary depending on the developer and version, and therefore to manage cookies, they will need to check the relevant settings within their browser.

 Most browsers state which browser settings to implement to prevent the acceptance of cookies, to set up notifications every time you receive a new cookie or to deactivate cookies altogether.
 To control how you would like your information to be used, you can change your browser settings in the manner most convenient for you.

 In any event, we must inform you that if you deactivate technical and/or operational cookies, the quality of the Website may be diminished or it may be more difficult to identify you.

 Click the following links to find out more information regarding cookie settings in different browsers: